cllebrun/ibm-cloud-platform-handsOn/README.md

 <img src="./images/bluemix-logo.png" width="20%"/>

-Discover the IBM Cloud Platform, through a set of hands-on labs.
+Discover the IBM Cloud Platform through a set of hands-on labs.

 # Table of Contents